robbert-vdh/nih-plug/plugins/diopser/README.md

   that case you may want to use a peak limiter after this plugin until you understand how it reacts to different changes.
 Or maybe you'll want to check out [Safety Limiter](../safety_limiter), which is made for this exact purpose.
+- Change the number of filter stages to immediately reset the filters and stop ringing.

 ## Download